 The association between coding for chronic kidney disease and kidney replacement therapy incidence at CCG-level in England: an ecological study.

-BACKGROUND: With ageing of the population both prevalence of chronic kidney disease (CKD) and incidence of kidney replacement therapy (KRT) are rising.
+BACKGROUND: With ageing of the population, both prevalence of chronic kidney disease (CKD) and incidence of kidney replacement therapy (KRT) are rising.
 Existing research suggests that Read-coding for CKD in those affected is associated with better implementation of recommended care and fewer hospitalisations for heart failure.
 AIM: To investigate whether coding for CKD is associated with regional KRT incidence in England.
-DESIGN & SETTING: This is an ecological study using the clinical commissioning groups (CCG) in England as geographical units.
-METHOD: KRT incidence rates were calculated using UK Renal Registry (UKRR) data from 01/2019 to 12/2021.
-Data on the percentage of uncoded CKD patients (PUCP) who had laboratory evidence of CKD but lacked a diagnostic code were obtained from the CVDPREVENT Audit, a national audit that extracts routinely held general practitioner data.
+DESIGN & SETTING: This is an ecological study using the clinical commissioning groups (CCGs) in England as geographical units.
+METHOD: KRT incidence rates were calculated using UK Renal Registry (UKRR) data from January 2019-December 2021.
+Data on the percentage of uncoded CKD patients (PUCP), who had laboratory evidence of CKD but lacked a diagnostic code, were obtained from the CVDPREVENT Audit, a national audit that extracts routinely held GP data.
 Data on confounders and acute kidney injury (AKI) mortality as a marker for population frailty were obtained from CVDPREVENT and the UKRR, respectively.
 Poisson models assessed the association between PUCP and KRT incidence.
 RESULTS: After adjusting, the PUCP was non-linearly associated with KRT incidence, with the CCGs in the lowest PUCP quintile having a lower KRT incidence than the others.
-There was evidence that this association was more pronounced in CCGs with high AKI mortality compared to CCGs with low AKI mortality.
-CONCLUSION: At the geographical level in England, the data suggests that the prevalence of not having formally diagnosed CKD is non-linearly associated with a higher KRT incidence rate, especially in areas with a high AKI mortality.
+There was evidence that this association was more pronounced in CCGs with high AKI mortality compared with CCGs with low AKI mortality.
+CONCLUSION: At the geographical level in England, the data suggest that the prevalence of not having formally diagnosed CKD is non-linearly associated with a higher KRT incidence rate, especially in areas with a high AKI mortality.

 Item Type | Article |